rofsti/githooks/README.md

 and everyone improves their `pre-commit` or `pre-push` processes.

 This script can be easily adopted to move some of the process to run during `pre-push`

+#### Special Note on for Projects with NPM part of the requirement.

+You can leverage the [husky](https://typicode.github.io/husky/) package and adopt the scripts above.

+#### Special Note on for Projects with using Python.

+There is a python based framework at [pre-commit.com](https://pre-commit.com) and adopt the scripts above.